-The Optics division (previously named Security Features) designs, manufactures and markets nano-optic optical variable devices ("OVDs") and optical thin film ("OTF") products.
-These products have brand authentication and enhancement applications across a wide range of markets including banknotes, secure government documents, commercial branding, and the pharmaceutical industry.
-Nanotech is initially focusing its efforts on the banknote market due to its high margins and the Company has established a very strong customer base.
+Nanotech designs, manufactures and markets nano-optic products that have brand protection and enhancement applications across a wide range of markets including banknotes, tax stamps, secure government documents, commercial branding, and the pharmaceutical industry.

-The Company's nano-optic technology employs arrays of billions of nano-indentations that are impressed or embossed onto a substrate material such as polymer, paper, metal, or fabric.
-By using sophisticated algorithms to direct an electron beam, the Company creates arrays of unique light signatures (visual images).
-These nano-indentation structures create images with colour shifting effects that provide visual features such as 3D, high-definition, and motion-impression, and can also display distinct colours including skin tones, white, and black; some of which effects are not possible using current holographic technology.
+The Company's KolourOptik® technology employs arrays of billions of nano-indentations that are impressed or embossed onto a substrate material such as polymer, paper, metal, or fabric.
+By using sophisticated algorithms to direct an electron beam, the Company creates visual images with colour-shifting effects such as 3D, perceived movement, and can also display high-definition colours including skin tones, and whites and blacks, which are not possible using holographic technology.

-The OTF technology security features are manufactured using precision engineered nanometer thick layers of metals and ceramics to form filters designed to uniquely manipulate visible and non-visible light.
+The Company's optical thin film ("OTF") security features are manufactured using precision engineered nanometer thick layers of metals and ceramics to form filters designed to uniquely manipulate visible and non-visible light.
 This unique manipulation of light properties is used to create specialized security features in the form of threads, stripes and patches that are applied to banknotes and other secure documents.
-By using sophisticated electron beam and sputtered deposition methods Nanotech precisely controls the construction and inherent properties to provide custom tailored colour shifting solutions.
-An individual looking at these threads, stripes and patches sees an obvious colour shift (e.g. green to magenta) when it is tilted or rotated.
+By using sophisticated electron beam and sputtered deposition methods, Nanotech precisely controls the construction and inherent properties to provide custom tailored colour-shifting solutions.
+An individual looking at these threads, stripes and patches sees an obvious colour-shift (e.g. green to magenta) when it is tilted or rotated.